-The Incremental Probabilistic Neural Network.
+The Incremental Probabilistic Neural Network

 With the development of the Internet, the Intrusion Detection has been gradually playing a more and more important role in Network Security.
 Radial Basis Function Neural Network are widely used in Intrusion Detection, especially Probabilistic Neural Network.
 However, the detection speed is a problem which impedes it to be applied to Real-time Intrusion Detection.
 In this paper, for increasing the Detection Speed, the Incremental Training Method replaces the Exact Training Method.
 The simulation experiment shows that the detection speed of Incremental Probabilistic Neural Network is much faster than that of Exact Probabilistic Neural Network.
 Therefore, the Incremental Probabilistic Neural Network is more suitable for real-time intrusion detection than Exact Probabilistic Neural Network.

 Conference Paper: Probabilistic Neural Network for RSS-Based Collaborative Localization[Show abstract] [Hide abstract]